 - a.
-Maintaining specialist designated safeguarding lead status at Level 3 - b.
+Maintaining specialist designated safeguarding lead status at Level 3 and Level 4 for mental health - b.
 Overseeing the referral of cases of suspected abuse or allegations to the relevant investigating agency - c.
-Providing advice and support to other staff on issues relating to child protection - d.
+Providing advice and support to other staff on issues relating to child protection

+- d.
 Ensuring that a proper record of any child protection referral, complaint or concern (even where that concern does not lead to a referral) is maintained on My Concern - e.
-Ensuring that parents of children and adults at risk within the College are aware of the College's child protection policy
+Ensuring that parents of children and adults at risk within the College are aware of the College's child protection policy - f.

-- f.
 Liaising with the HSCP, SSCP and other appropriate agencies, and overseeing other safeguarding staff as appropriate - g.
 Ensuring that appropriate arrangements are made for the pupils of secondary schools which send pupils to the College - h.
 Ensuring that appropriate safeguards are put in place for employers and training organisations that receive children or young people from the College on long term placements - i.
-Ensuring that staff receive basic training in child protection issues and are aware of the College child protection procedures.
+Ensuring that staff receive basic training in child protection issues and are aware of the College child protection procedures. - j.
+Lead responsibility for filtering and monitoring, in line with the Filtering and Monitoring Standards.